thampiman/interpretable-ai-book/README.md

-# Interpretable AI - Building Explainable Machine Learning System
+# Interpretable AI - Building Explainable Machine Learning Systems

 This repository contains Jupyter notebooks implementing the code samples found in the book [Interpretable AI - Building Explainable Machine Learning Systems](https://www.manning.com/books/interpretable-ai) (Manning Publications).
 The book features far more content than you will find in these notebooks.